 Additionally, living in Hawaii is a very unique cultural experience in itself.
 The farm is situated in the beautiful Kealakekua Bay area of the island.
 It's a small agricultural community today, but was and is also a highly sacred area for the Hawaiians.
 The Pu'u'honua o Honaunau National Historical Park is very near and offers cultural activities year round.
 Our local paddle club welcomes new paddlers and gives them a chance to experience the Hawaiian tradition of canoe racing.

-We are currently accepting applications for Aug 2019 and later.
-At the moment we have space for male interns from August -Dec.
+We are currently accepting applications from Dec 2019 and later.
+At the moment we have space for 1 male intern from December.
+Our female places are booked through March.

 We ask for 25 hours per week from our team.
 Tasks are highly diversified and many!
 We spend a lot of time harvesting, weeding and weed- whipping, irrigating during the dry season, propagating and taking care of nursery stock.
 We are still planting out areas of the farm – so clearing land and digging holes is also a large chore.
 In non-harvest times we rebuild structures and do building and tool maintenance work.